moniquecardoso25/Google-Cloud/README.md

 ### 3. [TensorFlow](https://github.com/moniquecardoso25/Google-Cloud/tree/828476662634961fd7bc527243d4ab44124dd591/TensorFlow/README.md)

-Description: Build simple machine learning models with TensorFlow while simultaneously walking through how to leverage Vertex AI to build and deploy your models and interact with Vertex AI Workbench user-managed notebooks.
+Description: Build a simple machine learning models with TensorFlow while simultaneously walking through how to leverage Vertex AI to build and deploy your models and interact with Vertex AI Workbench user-managed notebooks.

 Resources Used: